xolox/vim-colorscheme-switcher/README.md

 ### The `:PrevColorScheme` command

 Switch to the previous color scheme.
 After the first color scheme the cycle repeats from the last color scheme.

+### The `:RandomColorScheme` command

+Switch to a random color scheme.
+Because Vim doesn't actually expose random numbers the microseconds of the current time are used to improvise a source of randomness.
+It's nothing like real randomness but convincing enough for this plug-in :-).

 ## Options